nishant05gaurav/All-Notes/DSA/Algorithm.md

 - For single source path problem / minimization problem / optimization problem(Greedy Method).
 - Works for non-negative edge weights (travel times cannot be negative).
 - It guarantees finding the shortest path for all reachable nodes in the graph.
+- In complete graphs it's time complexity is: `n^2`(n is  vertices and n vertices are relaxed)
+- We can convert the non-directed graphs into directed by adding parallel edges.
+Suppose from 3 to 4 there is a vertex weighted 5, we can change it to directed via replacing the parallel edge from both sides
+- It may work or may not work for negative egdes.
   ![Dijkstra Algorithm](https://imgur.com/VIwft1W.png)

 ## Dyanmic Programming